RanaMostafaAbdElMohsen/Crime_Boston_Big_Data/README.md

 17- For each Month For each offence code get crime rate

+#### In Progress Tasks

+1- Day that has maximum crime rate

+2- Hour that has maximum crime rate

 #### Accomplished Tasks

 1- get safe district (District That has minimum Number of crimes)

 2- get count of crime based on street (For eaxh Street get crime rate)